 Making the most out of project management and task administration tools along with time-measurement features will help you keep an organized and easy-to-read record that can showcase if your team is staying behind, having obstacles, or, on the other hand, outperforming and in need of recognition.
 Tools like trello, Jira, Wrike, and others can help you achieve this.

 These tools also serve to assign specific tasks to each team member publicly, preventing duplicated work.
-This will help developers increase their productivity and stay on top of their game.
+This will help each team member to increase productivity as a developer and stay on top of their game.

 Teleworkers are an average of 35-40% more productive than their office counterparts, and have measured an output increase of at least 4.4%.
 However, the emotional obstacles that come with remote work, including isolation and a harder to distinguish work-life balance could deplete even the hardest working team members.